WPChill/download-monitor/readme.txt

 * Feature: Added an option for the user to remove all transients.
 * Feature: Added the ability to exclude tags from the [downloads] shortcode.
 * Feature: Added search option in "Insert Download" overlay.
-* Feature: Added builtin legacy upgrade tool.
+* Feature: Added builtin legacy upgrade tool to help users move their downloads from legacy to current version.
 * Tweak: Added 'dlm_file_path' filter to filter file_path in download request.
 * Tweak: We're now only serving downloads when requested over the GET or POST HTTP method.
 This can be filtered via filter dlm_accepted_request_methods.
 * Tweak: Added Download Title to download log CSV export file.